laurensdewaele/laurens.codes/content_draft/blog.md

 ## Code

 I did some stuff already in bash, but I've committed to a hard deadline, so I'm just doing it all in node atm.
-I know, not the right tool for the job.
 To quote a friend of mine:

-> A good developer is also developer who gets things done.
+> A good developer is a developer who gets things done.

 Done blogging now, check out the code on github.